 Caramel – This is a good combo with the custard flavors, it reminds me of vanilla ice cream with caramel swirled through it.

 Cinnamon – This is a warm spice that is usually in desserts in the fall or winter.
-You can either sprinkle some cinnamon on top of the custard before baking it with the nutmeg, in replacement of the nutmeg, or you can mix it in with the cream while preparing the sugar-free custard recipe on the stove.
+You can either sprinkle some cinnamon on top of it before baking it with the nutmeg, in replacement of the nutmeg, or you can mix it in with the cream while preparing the sugar-free custard recipe on the stove.

-Meringue Topping – Some custards call for using just egg yolks instead of the whole egg.
+Meringue Topping – Some recipes call for using just egg yolks instead of the whole egg.
 No need to waste the whites of the eggs, just whip them up for a batch of meringue and bake it on top of the keto vanilla custard.

 Collagen – This is something that you may have never heard of using before in custard.